Clients, Hercules and Leo (Chimpanzees)

 Hercules and Leo are two male chimpanzees who were held in captivity at the New Iberia Research Center (NIRC) at the University of Louisiana, Lafayette.
 In 2009, when Hercules and Leo were each only a year old, NIRC “leased” them to Stony Brook University’s Department of Anatomical Sciences.

 At this age, had Hercules and Leo lived in the wild, they would have still been in close contact with their families, freely exploring their environment and constantly playing with and learning from other chimpanzees.
-Instead, for the next six years, they interacted only with researchers and an animal handler in a basement lab, where they were forced to undergo frequent administrations of general anesthesia and had fine-wire electrodes inserted into their muscles as part of research into how humans evolved to walk upright on two legs.
+Instead, for the next six years, they interacted only with researchers and an animal handler in a basement lab, where they were forced to undergo frequent administrations of general anesthesia and had fine-wire electrodes inserted into their muscles as part of research into how humans evolved to walk upright on two legs:

 In 2015, Stony Brook announced it would no longer use Hercules and Leo in research—two months after Justice Barbara Jaffe ordered the state university’s legal representative (the New York Attorney General’s office) to appear in court to justify their detainment.
-Five months later, NIRC took Hercules and Leo back to its facility in Louisiana, where they remained in captivity for two and a half years before NIRC transferred them to Project Chimps.
+Five months later, NIRC took Hercules and Leo back to its facility in Louisiana, where they remained in captivity for two and a half years before NIRC transferred them to Project Chimps sanctuary.

-CURRENT STATUS: Transferred to Project Chimps sanctuary
+CURRENT STATUS: Enjoying their autonomy at Project Chimps

 A timeline of Hercules and Leo’s case: